mh2933/atmega328p_drivers-/README.md

 1. Writing drivers for ADC
       - Tempsensor or lightsensor.
 We can just hook up an voltage in the beginning.
 2. Writing drivers for UART/serial output.
+      - Output to terminal and RPI.
 3. Writing drivers for UART/serial input.?!?!
+      -Depends on the reciving end RPI is pretty straight forward in Python programming language.

 //